viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 The XADC is driven by the input clock DCLK.
 When the XADC Wizard is configured to have an AIX4Lite interface (which is what we will do), the DCLK is driven by the s_axi_aclk clock of the AXI interface.

 The ADC circuitry within the XADC is driven by the clock ADCCLK, which is derived from DCLK by a configurable ratio divider.
-The minimum possible divider ratio is 2, and the maximal divider ratio is 255.
+The minimum possible divider ratio is 2, and the maximum ratio is 255.
 The divider ratio can be configured dynamically by the function [XSysMon_SetAdcClkDivisor()](https://github.com/Xilinx/embeddedsw/blob/5688620af40994a0012ef5db3c873e1de3f20e9f/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.c#L1089).

 In the default XADC setup of Continuous Sampling mode, 26 ADCCLK cycles are required to acquire an analog signal and perform a conversion.